 Within a 'syndrome' patients may have different underlying genetic mistake (mutation), but their disease presents in a similar way.Back to top

-Blood tests, spinal fluid tests, muscle biopsies and MRI scans are all useful tools which can indicate when our mitochondrial are not working as they should, however 'normal' results from these tests do not always rule out Mitochondrial Disease.
+Blood tests, spinal fluid tests, muscle biopsies and MRI scans are all useful tools which can indicate when our mitochondria are not working as they should, however 'normal' results from these tests do not always rule out mitochondrial disease.

-We are hearing how important it is for doctors to look closely at the clinical picture - listening to and observing all the patients symptoms (which may initially appear unrelated) and taking a detailed family history can often be the key to putting the pieces of this complex condition together.
+It is important for doctors with specialist expertise to look closely at the clinical picture, listening to and observing all the patient's symptoms (which may initially appear unrelated), and taking a detailed family history, as this can often be the key to putting the pieces of this complex condition together.

 Mitochondrial Disease is very rare.
 With symptoms of the disease beginning at any age and affecting any body system in ways that are not clearly linked, you can see why it is particularly challenging to diagnose.

 Many symptoms are common to other diseases and these need to be ruled out before the diagnosis of Mitochondrial Disease is made.